moliver28/research-handbook/content/handbook/engineering/infrastructure/team/foundations/_index.md

 The goal of the team member on interrupt rotation is to purposely plan to have interrupt work for a week so that the rest of the team can have less interrupt work.
 The [schedule is available in pager duty](https://gitlab.pagerduty.com/schedules#P7Y8O0E).

+If a team member is unavailable for more than 2 days of the week they are on triage, they should seek to trade weeks or find coverage for the days they are out.

 The team member on rotation is responsible for:

 - Checking the [Production Engineering issue tracker](https://gitlab.com/gitlab-com/gl-infra/production-engineering/-/issues/?sort=created_date&state=opened&first_page_size=20) throughout the week and ensuring new issues related to Foundations: